 Susan Colbourn is a historian of post-1945 international affairs at Duke University, where she is associate director of the Program in American Grand Strategy and an associate research professor at the Sanford School of Public Policy.

-She is a term member of the Council on Foreign Relations and associate editor of the Texas National Security Review.
+She is a term member of the Council on Foreign Relations and an associate editor of the Texas National Security Review.